RiasadMahbub/PVPM_GPP_Arkansas/Scripts/VPMpaperReadmeCode.md

 Google drive folder:Satellite-SiteCalibrationCSV [all the excel sheets will be exported here] Directory of the satellite data in local directory: "C:/Users/rbmahbub/Box/Research/Data/VPM/SatelliteDataForSiteAnalysis"

 2. Run the SiteScaleAnalysis_DataReadingMerging.R and Function.R script to find the calibrated values and use them in the google earth engine code.
+In the beginning you will have these values.
 Directory of the site scale EC data: "C:/Users/rbmahbub/Box/Courses/Spring2022/BENG5963 ECData_otherRiceSites/Rice Data_Research Group_05-23-2022.xlsx"
  Function.R script:
  1. Four functions to calculate Ts, GPP, calculate_metrics, and calculate_metrics_validation